tsj7ww/portfolio/README.md

 # Portfolio
 <p align="center"><img src="./assets/profile_pic.png" alt="profile_pic" width="100"/></p>

 Hi, my name is Trevor Jordan and I currently work at a Bank focusing on Strategy & Analytics, with previous experience as a Data Analyst in Operations and Marketing.
-I studied economics at the University of Virginia, specializing in behavioral psychology and applied statistics.
-Also, I enjoy learning about technology and computer science in my free time.
+I studied Economics at UVA and concentrated in both Industrial Organization and Public Policy, with lots of coursework in Psychology, Statistics, and Math.
+I also enjoy learning about technology and computer science in my free time.
 <br><br>

 ## Projects